 Attendance must be recorded and reported for each student served.
 All programs must have a formal sign-in and out process that records the arrival and dismissal time of each student individually.
-Each site must keep daily student attendance logs/records for all days of 21st CCLC operation, which must be made available to the Florida Department of Education upon request.
+All 21st CCLC programs must report attendance using the online application provided by Florida's 21st CCLC Administrative Project.

-Describe the targeted students including what schools they attend and their grades levels.
+Describe the targeted students including what schools they attend and their grade levels.
 If priority will be given during enrollment to any specific students, please fully describe said priority and how it will be applied.
 Describe how eligible students will be identified and what strategies will be used to reach those students and enroll them in the 21st CCLC program.
-Describe how will the program encourage students to participate regularly and remain in the program from beginning to end of each program day.
+Describe how the program will encourage students to participate regularly and remain in the program from beginning to end of each program day.

 Describe how the program will engage the adult family members of the students attending the program.
-Describe what strategies the program will implement to ensure that students and families consistently attend the 21st CCLC activities and participate to the whole array of activities.
+Describe what strategies the program will implement to ensure that students and families consistently attend the 21st CCLC activities and participate in the whole array of activities.

-- describe the targeted students including what schools they attend and their grade levels? - describe any priority given during enrollment to any specific students, and if so, the priority and how it will be applied; e.g., certain students or certain grade levels? - describe how students with special needs will be served? - describe how eligible students will be identified? - describe what strategies will be used to reach those students and enroll them in the 21st CCLC program? - include information on how their families will be reached and engaged in programming? - Describe what strategies the program will implement to ensure that students consistently attend the 21st CCLC activities and participate in the whole array of activities?
+- describe the targeted students including what schools they attend and their grade levels? - describe any priority given during enrollment to any specific students, and if so, the priority and how it will be applied; e.g., certain students or certain grade levels? - describe how students with special needs will be served? - describe how eligible students will be identified? - describe what strategies will be used to reach those students and enroll them in the 21st CCLC program? - include information on how their families will be reached and engaged in programming? - describe what strategies the program will implement to ensure that students consistently attend the 21st CCLC activities and participate in the whole array of activities?